 (Courtesy of Zymogen)

-Exercise and choose from the above nutrients to stimulate PGC-1a: The”master regulator” of mitochondrial biogenesis.
+Exercise and choose from the above and below nutrients to stimulate PGC-1a: The”master regulator” of mitochondrial biogenesis.

 RESTORE CELL ENERGY IN THE MITOCHONDRIA